-Smile Renewing Gum Disease Treatments in Medina
+Smile Renewing Gum Disease Treatments

 Millions of US adults suffer from periodontal disease.
 This oral health concern is often referred to by its common name, gum disease.
 It occurs when plaque and tartar buildup irritates the soft tissue surrounding the roots of teeth.
 Over time, gum disease causes the soft tissue volume to decrease and bone density to diminish.
 When caught in early stages, we’re often able to reverse any damage with more frequent cleanings.
 Contact us right away if you believe you may be suffering from gum disease, and be sure to maintain your regular checkups where we’ll screen for this common condition.